NHSDigital/dtos-participant-manager/docs/solution-design/Solution_design.md

 - Automated deployment and management
 - Azure Functions app configuration management

-### 3. Containerization
+### 3. Event based invocation

-- Application components containerized using Docker
-- Container orchestration through Docker Compose
-- Consistent deployment across environments
-- Azure Functions container support
+- External services are invoked using an Event Bases Architecture
+- Participant manager assumes that the sequencing of commands is important and will listen to events on a Service Bus queue

 ## Security

-### 1. Authentication & Authorization
+### 1. Authentication & Authorisation

-- Secure user authentication
-- Role-based access control
-- API security with JWT tokens
-- Azure AD integration for authentication
+- Web user interface is secured using NHS Login and follows the OIDC Web Flow
+- Only P9 users can access the service as the data being presented is medically sensitive
+- The communication from the Nextjs application code to the Participant Experience API is secured using the Access Token provided by NHS Login
+- Access from the experience layer to the crud operations is secured using the in-built azure function level permissions

 ### 2. Data Security